-These cover both digital railway operation sand passenger connectivity enhancement by densifying telecommunications infrastructure and pushing for a complete 5G coverage.
-In order to achieve this with optimal resources, cooperation and synergy are key between railway and public mobile network operators.
+These cover digital railway operation and passenger connectivity enhancement by densifying telecommunications infrastructure and pushing for a complete 5G coverage.
+To achieve this with optimal resources, cooperation and synergy are key between railway and public mobile network operators.

 Key facts